MSOE Veterans Information

 Chapter 33 Post 9/11 GI Bill program provides up to 36 months of education benefits, which are based off the amount of active duty time served.
 For information on benefit level and payment information, download our Post 9/11 Fact Sheet (PDF).

-Chapter 31 Vocational Rehabilitation and Employment is a program to assist veterans who have a service connected disability.
+Chapter 31 Veteran Readiness and Employment is a program to assist veterans who have a service connected disability.
 The VA will pay required costs, such as tuition and fees, books, supplies, equipment, and if needed, special services.
-For more information, download our Vocational Rehabilitation Fact Sheet (PDF).
+For more information, download our VR&E Fact Sheet (PDF).

 Montgomery G.I.
 Bill Selected Reserve (Chapter 1606)